Ahacad/wallpaper/README.md

 Wallpapers that I use

-All of them were and are free.
+All of them were and are free (? haven't verified for a while, anyway I only use the graphs for personal usage and have no commercial intentions).

 ## Painters